 Information on the length of fee liability for the various types of course can also be found on the Fee Status and Liability page of the University's on-line Graduate Studies Prospectus.

 Information on the latest University fees for graduate students is available on the Fees and Funding page of the University web site.

 There are statutory residence requirements for each degree, though dispensation may be granted in certain circumstances.
 Statutory residence is the time kept after matriculation as a member of a College paying College and University fees and following a course leading to a degree of the University.

 Full details of the residence and fee requirements for all courses are given in the University of Oxford Examination Regulations, a copy of which is given to each new member of the College on arrival in Oxford.

-Each college charges a fee that is separate from, and in addition to, University composition fees.
+Each college charges graduate students a fee that is separate from, and in addition to, University composition fees.
 College fees vary slightly from college to college, and according to the course and length of study, but do not distinguish between home, EU, and overseas students.
-In 2016-17 Jesus College fees for full-time graduate students are as follows:
+In 2017-18 Jesus College fees for full-time graduate students are as follows:

 - MBA: £3,150